PabloChristian/dotnet-real-time-chat/README.md

 <h1 align="center">
-⭐ Real Time Chat⭐
+⭐ Real Time Chat ⭐
 </h1>
-💬 A real time chat using C# dotnet, SignalR, RabbitMQ, Identity and some other technologies and patterns.
+💬 A real time chat application using C# dotnet, SignalR, RabbitMQ, Identity and some other technologies and patterns.
 This is a coding challenge 👨‍💻

 ## Code Challenge